Saanvi-Rao/employee-management-system/README.md

 ## Database Setup
 This project uses SQLite3 for local data storage.
--   The `database.py` file should be included in the repository and will be used automatically by the application.
+-   The `employees.db` file should be included in the repository and will be used automatically by the application.
 It may contain sample data for initial testing.

 ## How to Run the Application
 1. Ensure you have completed the installation steps above.